Programmer's Notebook

 About Me

-Previously I was an SEO analyist at TripAdvisor.
 For many years I was a game developer, helping make games for Harmonix, Apple, THQ, LucasArts, Nickelodeon, Ubisoft and many others.
-I've worked on speech recognizers at Kurzweil, and genome mapping at the MIT/WIBR Human Genome Center.
+My biggest selling game was the Rockband Series.

 Social